 For example, if the Committee determines that an interim suspension order should be imposed, it is not sufficient to state simply that it was necessary to make the order for the protection of the public.
-The reasons must go on to explain why it was considered necessary, and what the identified risks to the public were.
+The reasons must go on to explain why it was considered necessary, and in what the identified risks to the public were in which the words of the Act or Rule are used as a reason

-- reasons 'need not be elaborate or lengthy but they should be such as to tell the parties in broad terms why the decision was reached - all panel members must be involved in producing the panel's decision and reasons - the Committee's decision stands or falls on its own it is not usually possible to give evidence about your reasoning or to supplement it later if the decision is challenged.
+- Reasons 'need not be elaborate or lengthy but they should be such as to tell the parties in broad terms why the decision was reached15 - All panel members must be involved in producing the panel's decision and reasons - The Committee's decision stands or falls on its own it is not usually possible to give evidence about your reasoning or to supplement it later if the decision is challenged

-8.6 Interim Orders
+15. Interim Orders

-Where the Committee is considering an application for an Interim Suspension Order, the determination must refer to the statutory test, and explain why the Committee considers that an order is (or is not) necessary for the protection of the public.
+Where the Committee is considering an application for an Interim Suspension Order, the determination you refer to the statutory test, and explain why the Committee considers that an order is (or is not) necessary for the protection of the public.